skwerlman/SaveMover/README.md

 ##Usage
 ####Requirements
-* 32- or 64-bit Windows
-* Your Windows must be newer than Windows 95 (but, seriously, whose isn't?)
+* Windows newer than Windows 95 (but, seriously, whose isn't?)
 * 2 or more hard drives
 * At least 80 KB of disk space for this program
 * 3 MB RAM